 - Subwoofer level adjustment know (the amplifier’s boost level)

-The subwoofer input Jack usually connects to one mono (monaural), which means that both stereo channels are combined into a single output jack on a receiver.
+The subwoofer input Jack usually links to one mono.
+This means that both stereo channels are combined into a single output jack on a receiver.

-Some models include speaker-level inputs so they can be used with the modern and old home stereo receiver without the need for a subwoofer.
+Some models have speaker-level inputs so they can be used with both new and old home radio receivers without needing a subwoofer.

-You might find information on the internet that says you must buy another subwoofer if your receiver doesn’t have an output jack.
+You might find information online that says you need to buy another subwoofer if your speaker doesn’t have an output jack.
 This is simply false.